Princeville Climate Partners II Ltd: Sustainability‐related disclosures at entity level

 Sustainability risk is defined under SFDR as an environmental, social or governance event or condition that, if it occurs, Princeville considers could cause an actual or potential material negative impact on the value of one or more investments.

-Princeville closely considers sustainability risk in its investment process.
-Princeville conducts thorough sustainability-related due diligence assessing companies’ positive and negative environmental, social and governance outcomes in its evaluation of the supply chain, which forms part of the climate-positive assessment.
-Such factors directly affect Princeville’s investment decisions as well as targeted interaction with potential portfolio companies.
+Princeville robustly considers sustainability risk in its investment process, formalized in a Responsible Investment Policy, which is available on request and was last updated in June 2024.
+Princeville conducts thorough sustainability risk-related due diligence assessing companies’ positive and negative environmental, social and governance outcomes during pre-investment due diligence, annually and as needed during the investment holding period, and at exit.
+Such factors directly affect Princeville’s investment decisions as well as targeted interaction with potential portfolio companies via engagement activities.

 Article 4(1)(a) of SFDR requires financial market participants to publish and maintain on their websites information on the manner in which principal adverse impacts (“PAIs”) on sustainability factors have been considered in their investment decisions.
 PAIs are potential adverse effects of investment decisions on sustainability factors.
 Sustainability factors are environmental, social and employee matters, respect for human rights, anti‐corruption and anti‐bribery matters.